 How and when should you repot a desert rose?
 These desert plants do well with coarse, sharp draining soil.
 Repot during warm weather when plants are in active growth – mid-spring is best.
 Click on this article to learn more about transplanting Desert Rose Adeniums.

 Having trouble making your Desert Rose flower?
 Find out what you might be doing wrong and how to get your Adenium plant to truly shine.
 Check out this article to learn more about making your Desert Rose bloom.

 Scientifically known as Adenium [a-DEE-nee-um], the desert rose is a succulent plant with fleshy stems and bright-hued flowers.
-The flowering plant is a species of the Apocynaceae genus along with Dipladenia, from the dogbane family.
-Sun-loving Adenium plants resemble
+The flowering plant is a species of the Apocynaceae genus, along with Dipladenia, from the dogbane family.
+Sun-loving Adenium plants resemble the

 Black Adenium Obesum aka Black Desert Rose is a succulent that grows in the desert region of Africa.
 It thrives in hot, dry conditions and does not require a greenhouse.
 Beautiful flowers and makes a great bonsai plant.
 [CARE INFO]

 Desert Rose plants are semi-succulent shrubs belonging to the family Apocynaceae that includes Periwinkle plants.
 It is grown as an evergreen ornamental plant in gardens and as an attractive houseplant